-The vast majority of the students registered with DS have invisible disabilities meaning they have no obvious signs indicating their accommodation needs.
+The vast majority of the students registered with the DRC have invisible disabilities meaning they have no obvious signs indicating their accommodation needs.

-Students who register with DS must provide documentation of their disability.
+Students who register with DRC must provide documentation of their disability.
 The documentation must provide not only a diagnosis but also address the functional limitations imposed by the disability.
 The cost of obtaining documentation is the responsibility of the student.

 Students are required to present an AL to you within the first week of class or within one week of receiving the AL. The AL will outline their approved accommodations.
 Accommodations are determined based on a review of disability documentation and an interview with the student.
-We strongly encourage our DS students to make an appointment to visit with you during your office hours to discuss his/her accommodation needs.
+We strongly encourage our DRC students to make an appointment to visit with you during your office hours to discuss his/her accommodation needs.
 Please be advised the student is under no obligation to discuss his/her disability with you nor should you question the student.
 Your obligation is to discuss how the accommodations will be implemented.
 The AL is strictly confidential.
 Please do not share with others and keep it in a safe place.

 One of the most important services we offer is consultation to you the faculty member.
 Our role is to ensure our university meets its obligations under the Americans with Disabilities Act and the 1973 Rehabilitation Act.
 If you have particular questions or concerns about an accommodation or if you believe an accommodation will fundamentally alter the course, please call.